Authorized marches of the Canadian Armed Forces: "The 10 Provinces March"

-Vimy Ridge
+"Vimy Ridge"

 "Vimy Ridge" is a military march of British origin written by Thomas Bidgood in 1921.
 It commemorates the 1917 Battle of Vimy Ridge during the First World War.
 The march is usually played on special occasions which commemorate the battle, such as Vimy Ridge Day.
 Vimy Ridge serves as the official regimental marchpast for the 1st Canadian Division.

 The march was used by the Massed Bands of the British Household Division as the second neutral quick march during the Trooping the Colour ceremony in 2014.
 It also served as the quick march of the Ceremonial Guard before the playing of "Milanollo" during the visit of Queen Elizabeth II to Ottawa during Canada Day in 2010.

-Canada Overseas
+"Canada Overseas"

 "Canada Overseas" by James Gayfer is a march written in 1954 which honours Canada's Western European presence since the Second World War.
-It also alludes to the county's contribution to the founding and development of the North Atlantic Treaty Organization (NATO).
+It also alludes to the country's contribution to the founding and development of the North Atlantic Treaty Organization (NATO).